DenisHerzhyk/alien_catcher/README.md

 - **Diamonds**: Clicking on diamonds freezes time for a 3 seconds.

 # Video Demo
-You can check short video explanation how game works on my YouTube:  url
+You can check short video explanation how game works on my YouTube: https://youtu.be/r_iPUJPi-2s